DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: : Datamodels for Robot Imitation Learning

-By applying the datamodel estimators described in Section~\ref{subsec:method_datamodels} utilizing our proposed modifications in Section~\ref{subsec:method_adapting} we obtain a per-cluster influence score on policy performance.
-While these influence scores can be used in a variety of different ways, in this work we use them to curate a training subset: we select the top $x\%$ of prior examples with the highest positive influence to form $\mathcal{D}_{sel}$.
-We then train the downstream policy $\pi$ via behavior cloning on $\mathcal{D}_{sel}\cup\mathcal{D}_{target}$ using a co-training recipe~\citep{lin2024flowretrieval, maddukuri2025sim, khazatsky2024droid, nasiriany2022learning}: at each training step, we sample from $\mathcal{D}_{target}$ with probability $\alpha$ and from $\mathcal{D}_{sel}$ with probability $1-\alpha$.
-We found $\alpha=0.5$ to perform well across all our experiments.
+By applying our proposed modifications in Sec.~\ref{subsec:method_adapting} to the datamodel estimators described in Sec.~\ref{subsec:method_datamodels}, we obtain a per-cluster attribution score on policy performance.
+While these attribution scores can be used in a variety of different ways, in this work we use them to curate a training subset: we select the top $x\%$ of prior examples with the highest positive influence to form $\mathcal{D}_{sel}$.
+We then train the downstream policy $\pi$ via behavior cloning on $\mathcal{D}_{sel}$ and $\mathcal{D}_{target}$ using a co-training recipe~\citep{lin2024flowretrieval, maddukuri2025sim, khazatsky2024droid, nasiriany2022learning}: at each training step, we sample from $\mathcal{D}_{target}$ with probability $\alpha$ and from $\mathcal{D}_{sel}$ with probability $1-\alpha$.

-In summary, \method{} leverages datamodels \citep{ilyas2022datamodels} to estimate how individual training examples affect a policy’s performance on a given task.
-We propose key modifications that make this estimation tractable and robust in robotics settings—reducing noise, avoiding expensive rollouts, and scaling to large models and datasets.
-Given a prior dataset $\mathcal{D}$ and target dataset $\mathcal{D}_{target}$, we \textbf{(1)}~\textbf{Cluster} the prior data~$\mathcal{D}$ into trajectories or sub-trajectories, \textbf{(2)}~Estimate influence scores using our proposed \textbf{proxy metric}, with the \emph{regression} or \emph{metagradient} datamodel estimators, \textbf{(3)}~Select the top ranked clusters and create $\mathcal{D}_{sel}$, and \textbf{(4)}~Train a final policy co-trained on the target and selected data.
+In summary, \method{} leverages datamodels \citep{ilyas2022datamodels} to estimate how individual training examples effect a policy’s performance on a given task.
+We propose key modifications that make this estimation tractable and robust in robotics settings—reducing noise, avoiding expensive rollouts, and minimizing distribution shift.
+Given a prior dataset $\mathcal{D}$ and target dataset $\mathcal{D}_{target}$, we \textbf{(1)}~\textbf{Cluster} the prior data~$\mathcal{D}$ into trajectories or sub-trajectories, \textbf{(2)}~Estimate influence scores using our proposed \textbf{proxy metric}, with the \emph{regression} or \emph{metagradient} datamodel estimators, \textbf{(3)}~Select the top ranked clusters creating $\mathcal{D}_{sel}$, and \textbf{(4)}~Train a final policy co-trained on the target and selected data.